pybind/pybind11/docs/advanced/pycpp/numpy.rst

 type and number of dimensions as a template argument, such as ``auto r = myarray.unchecked<float, 2>()``.

-Note that the returned proxy object directly references the array's data, shape, and strides: you must take care to ensure that the referenced array object is not destroyed or reshaped for the duration of the returned object, typically by limiting the scope of the returned instance.
+Note that the returned proxy object directly references the array's data, and only reads its shape, strides, and writeable flag when constructed.
+You must take care to ensure that the referenced array is not destroyed or reshaped for the duration of the returned object, typically by limiting the scope of the returned instance.

 .. seealso::